Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 Models with continuous opinion states can be categorized into two types: discrete-time and continuous-time models.
 Discrete-time models typically rely on an opinion-averaging process.
 At each time step, agents update their opinions by taking a weighted average of their own opinions and those of their interaction partners.
 In continuous time, this translates into a scheme of \emph{diffusive coupling}, $\dot{x}_i=\sum_j A_{ij}(x_j-x_i)$, which leads to steadily shrinking opinion differences between interacting individuals.

-\paragraph{Discrete time.} Building on the earliest formalizations of assimilative social influence introduced by \textcite{french_formal_1956}, \textcite{harary_criterion_1959}, and \textcite{lehrer_rational_1981}, the classic DeGroot model popularized opinion assimilation as a social learning process through repeated opinion averaging in discrete time \cite{degroot_reaching_1974}.
-Specifically, in DeGroot model, individuals are represented as nodes in a social network, with edges weighted to quantify the influence that neighbors exert on each other’s opinions.
-The edge $A_{ij}\geq0$ indicates the confidence level that individual $i$ puts in $j$, and $A$ is a row-stochastic matrix, i.e., $\sum_j A_{ij} = 1 \quad \forall i$.
+\paragraph{Discrete time.} Building on the earliest formalizations of assimilative social influence, introduced by \textcite{french_formal_1956} and \textcite{harary_criterion_1959}, the classic DeGroot model described opinion assimilation as a social learning process through repeated opinion averaging in discrete time \cite{degroot_reaching_1974}.
+Specifically, in the DeGroot model, individuals are represented as nodes in a social network, with edges weighted to quantify the influence that neighbors exert on each other’s opinions.
+The edge weight $A_{ij}\geq0$ indicates the confidence level that individual $i$ puts in $j$, and $A$ is a row-stochastic matrix, i.e., $\sum_j A_{ij} = 1 \quad \forall i$.
 Individual $i$ updates their opinion as a linear averaging process according to $x_i(t+1) = A_{ii}x_i(t)+ \sum_{j\neq i}A_{ij}x_j(t)$, where $A_{ii}$ is sometimes referred to the self-weight.
 In the DeGroot model, consensus is always reached on \textit{strongly connected networks}, where there is a path of influence between any two individuals.
-The speed of convergence is governed by the second-largest eigenvalue $\lambda_2$ of $A$.
-More precisely one finds $|x_i(t)-x_c|\leq C|\lambda_2|^t$ for all $i$, and where $x_c$ is the final consensus opinion and where $C$ is a constant.
+The speed of convergence is governed by the second-largest eigenvalue $\lambda_2$ of $A$ where $|\lambda_2 |<1$ for stochastic matrices.
+More precisely, one finds $|x_i(t)-x_c|\leq C|\lambda_2|^t$ for all $i$, and where $x_c$ is the final consensus opinion and $C$ is a constant.

+A closely related assimilative opinion update rules proposed in the economics literature is the asymmetric gossip model \cite{acemoglu_opinion_2011,jo_finite-size_2021}.
+Here, the interaction between two agents $i$ and $j$ only leads to an update of opinion $x_i$, while $j$'s opinion stays constant.
+Namely, $x_i(t+1)=(1-\epsilon) x_i(t)+ \epsilon x_j(t)$, where $\epsilon$ defines the learning rate of agent $i$.
+Note that for $\epsilon=0$ the opinions never change, and for $\epsilon=1$ the model reduces to the multistate voter model.
+For $0 < \epsilon < 1$ the population still converges to consensus, but the path to the steady state differs from that of the multistate voter model.

+Kinetic exchange models [see \textcite{biswas_social_2023} and \textcite{toscani_kinetic_2022} for a more detailed review] are also based on the assimilation principle, but formulated by drawing an analogy with the kinetic theory of ideal gases and models of wealth exchange in economics \cite{ispolatov_wealth_1998, chakraborti_statistical_2000}.
+These models simplify social interactions by assuming that the resulting change in an individual's opinion, $x_i(t)$, follows a linear exchange relation with the opinion of another agent.
+The opinion values are typically continuous and bounded (e.g., $|x_i(t)| \leq 1$), with non-linearity introduced by enforcing these bounds.
+Unlike wealth exchange, opinion exchanges are generally not conserved; rather, the interaction causes opinions to either converge or drift apart.